Yes, It Can Chip, Crack, and Shatter!

 Essentially, the main difference between Corning Ware and Pyrex is that Corning Ware is generally smaller and more decorative.
 Some prefer to use Corning Ware to bake and Pyrex to store food.

-Corelle is a brand of glassware and tableware made of Vitrelle, a tempered glass productOpens in a new tab. consisting of two types of glass laminated into three layers.
+Corelle is a brand of glassware and tableware made of Vitrelle, a tempered glass product consisting of two types of glass laminated into three layers.
 Corning Glass Works introduced Corelle in 1970, but it is now manufactured and sold by Corelle Brands.

 Since Pyrex and related Corning-originated brands have been actively sought and used since the middle of the 21st century, you must understand their known variations and occasional drawbacks.